harbakshsinghbaath/harbakshsinghbaath/README.md

 ### 🧭 About Me

 I'm a developer who loves building, learning, and exploring tech that makes a **real-world impact**.
 My focus lies in creating software that is not just functional, but also socially meaningful and empowering.
-I strongly believe that **technology should uplift, include, and improve lives** — one meaningful project at a time.
+I strongly believe that **technology should uplift, include, and improve lives**; one meaningful project at a time.

 Currently, I’m exploring the intersection of **AI, software engineering, and human-centered design**, aiming to contribute to systems that are transparent, ethical, and helpful to society.